-3.1 Migrant workers under the age of 18 should not be recruited.

-3.2 It is the employer's responsibility to ensure due diligence in avoiding recruitment of migrants under the age of 18 years.

-3.3 Business Associates and their recruitment agents must have procedures in place to verify each migrant worker's age as a part of the recruitment process.

-3.4 Business Associates and their recruitment agents should have a remedial procedure in place to manage any cases where a migrant worker under the age of 18 was recruited.
-For more information, please see Burberry's Child and Young Worker Policy.
+- 3.1 Migrant workers under the age of 18 should not be recruited. - 3.2 It is the employer's responsibility to conduct due\diligence to avoid recruitment of migrants under the age of 18 years. - 3.3 Business Associates and their recruitment agents must have procedures in place to verify each migrant worker's age as a part of the recruitment process. - 3.4 Business Associates and their recruitment agents should have a remedial procedure in place to manage any cases where a migrant worker under the age of 18 was recruited.
+For more information, please see Burberry's Child Labour and Young Worker Policy.

-B. RESPONSIBLE RECRUITMENT PRINCIPLES
+RESPONSIBLE RECRUITMENT PRINCIPLES